 In the case of a figure or portrait, however, accidentally

-altering proportions can create very noticeable distortions that detract from the believability of your drawing.
+altering proportions can create very noticeable distortions.
+Figure drawing (and portrait drawing) are not forgiving.
 Minor inaccuracies in figure

-drawing proportions decrease the likeness of your drawing, while major
+drawing proportions decrease the likeness and believability of your drawing, while major

 to rely on a memorized proportional system … but can we really rely on one of these systems no matter who we draw?
 To answer this question, let’s